Climate change, mobilities, and social remittances in Skoura M’Daz, Morocco

 From October 1-31, 2021, cultural institutions and art galleries fill Tangier with beauty with a circuit of visual arts called the “Parcours des Arts de Tanger”.
 TALIM is one of twelve institutions participating in this, the third edition of the parcours.
 The Legation’s contribution is a special exhibit by Tangier-based artist Fatima Gharbaoui.
 Mme.
 Gharbaoui … Read more TALIM Participates in the Parcours des Arts de Tanger with an Exhibit by Fatima Gharbaoui

-Outreach Coordinator, Abdelbaar Mounadi Idrissi
+Outreach Director: Abdelbaar Mounadi Idrissi